dustinpfister/blog_posts/_posts/threejs-spotlights.md

 }());
 ```

-## 6 - Spotlight helper animation loop exmaple
+## 6 - Spotlight helper animation loop example

 So I have a static scene example of the spotlight helper, but I am thinking that I should also have an animation loop example for this sort of thing also.
+The only main thing that I need to do is to just simply call the update method of the spot light helper object in the loop after updating the state of the spot light that I made the helper for.

 ```js
 (function () {